guzzle/guzzle/docs/clients.rst

 auth
 ----

-Array of HTTP authentication parameters to use with the request.
-The array must contain the username in index [0], the password in index [1], and can optionally contain the authentication type in index [2].
+:Summary: Pass an array of HTTP authentication parameters to use with the
+    request.
+The array must contain the username in index [0], the password in index [1], and you can optionally provide a built-in authentication type in index [2].
+:Types:
+    - array
+    - string
+:Default: None

-The authentication types are as follows:
+The built-in authentication types are as follows:

-Basic
+basic
     Use `basic HTTP authentication <http://www.ietf.org/rfc/rfc2069.txt>`_ in
     the ``Authorization`` header (the default setting used if none is specified).